Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 It’s not often we see business class availability to Australia.
-However, there is availability right now — in business class — on flights between a few U.S. cities and Sydney (SYD).
+However, there is availability right now — in business class — on flights between Dallas and Brisbane on Australia’s eastern coast.
+Even better, you’ll be flying in American Airlines’ newest business class.

 Here’s what you need to know about booking this business class deal.